Thanasis-Altoglou/Churn-Analysis/README.md

-Telecom customer churn analysis
+Telecom Customer Churn Analysis

-#Goal:
+## Goal:
 The purpose of this project is to build a machine learning model that can predict whether a customer will churn or not.